-While much of the attention around shadow cloud services has previously been focused on commercial third-party apps and services, such as Google Docs, Office 365 and Dropbox, the report claimed, "There is now a sizeable number of 'shadow' applications developed internally that IT security is not aware of or involved in securing."
+While much of the attention around shadow cloud computing services has previously been focused on commercial third-party apps and services, such as Google Docs, Office 365 and Dropbox, the report claimed, "There is now a sizeable number of 'shadow' applications developed internally that IT security is not aware of or involved in securing."

 Jim ReavisCEO, Cloud Security Alliance

 Kamal Shah, senior vice president of products and marketing at Skyhigh, said custom application development is often done within specific departments.
-This contributes to the shadow cloud problem, he said, because it's a challenge for IT security teams to track each custom app and where it's being deployed.
+This contributes to the shadow cloud computing problem, he said, because it's a challenge for IT security teams to track each custom app and where it's being deployed.
 "You have lines of business doing things on their own and developing apps for a competitive advantage," he said.
 "Virtually every company is leveraging their own custom software today."

 Shah also said cloud instances can be quickly created for development and testing environments for custom enterprise applications, which could lead to even more apps being developed and deployed in the cloud.
 "I think it's partially true that custom application development has been made easier with the public cloud," he said.
 "So, if anything, the number of custom applications is going to keep increasing."